Nikhil-Info/stackly/README.md

 ---

-## Adding New Developer Tools to DevToolset
+## Adding New Developer Tools to Stackly

-Wanna add your site to DevToolset?
+Wanna add your site to Stackly?

 ### Two ways to submit your site
 1. Submit your site via [GitHub Issues](https://github.com/iamcorey/devtoolset/issues) for a free dofollow link.